anatsuk1/borg_backup/README.md

 JxyMemories consist of one Python3 script and two systemd unit files.

 The feature of JxyMemories:
-- Backup logical volume of LVM.
+- Backup a logical volume of LVM.
-- Prune the old backups automately.
+- Prune the earlier backups automatically.
 - Show information of the backups.
 - Continuously backup on `systemd` timer.

-You can restore logical volume of LVM from the backups in BorgBackup repository, of course you can restore a file from the backups.
+You can restore a logical volume of LVM from the backups in a BorgBackup repository, of course you can restore a file from the backups.

 ## Python3 Script

 "Backup" feature of jxy-memories.py:
-- Create the snapshot from logical volume of LVM.
+- Create a snapshot from a logical volume of LVM.
-- Mount the snapshot at everwhere.
+- Mount the snapshot everwhere.
 - Backup the the snapshot mounted.

 "Prune" feature of jxy-memories.py: